devminda/lasso_regression_using_jax/README.md

-# lasso_regression_using_jax
-Implements Lasso regression in JAX with efficient hyperparameter tuning.
-Starts with random search, then refines via grid search around the best candidates.
-Final model is cross-validated to assess generalization and detect overfitting.
-Fast, modular, and built for experimentation.
----

 # 🔍 Lasso Regression with JAX

 This project implements **Lasso regression** using [JAX](https://github.com/google/jax), with a focus on efficient hyperparameter tuning and model evaluation.
 It combines **random search**, **refined grid search**, and **cross-validation** to build a robust and generalizable model.